saltstack/salt/doc/topics/pillar/index.rst

         - packages

-This simple pillar top file declares that information for all minions can be found in the packages sls file:
+This simple pillar top file declares that information for all minions can be found in the package's sls file:

 .. code-block:: yaml